- Credit card terminals are an excellent way to make payments and manage finances on the go.

-Your Windows 8 or Windows 10 tablet or device can become a mobile credit card terminal with the right app, read below to find how you can do it
+Your Windows 10 tablet or device can become a mobile credit card terminal with the right app, read below to find how you can do it

-Although the concept isn’t new and its features are already know from the other mobile apps that we can use to pay anything with, this Windows 8, Windows 10 app offers its users lots of features and a high level of security, so they can transform their Windows 8, Windows 10 devices into credit card terminals.
+Although the concept isn’t new and its features are already known from the other mobile apps that we can use to pay anything with, this Windows 10 app offers its users lots of features and a high level of security, so they can transform their Windows 10 devices into credit card terminals.

 - Calculates tax rate